joshuar/go-hass-agent/docs/development/sensors.md

 battery sensor data is manifested by listening for D-Bus signals that indicate a battery property has changed.

-You can create as many sensors as you need.
+You can create as many sensors as you require.

 Call the `UpdateSensors(context.Context, ...interface{})` to send your sensor data to Home Assistant.
 You should pass the same context you received as